data-dynamics/MI4Hybrid/README.md

 Extra files are inside this folder.

-#### Installation Instructions

-This toolbox can be used in MATLAB with the following necessary packages/softwares installed:

-1. YALMIP
-2. Cplex

 ####Related publications:
 1. F. Harirchi and N. Ozay, "Model Invalidation for Switched Affine Systems with Applications to Fault and Anomaly Detection", ADHS, 2015.